-Federal Crimes Lawyers in LOS ANGELES COUNTY Providing You With a Strong Defense
+Federal Crimes Lawyers in Santa Fe Springs Providing You With a Strong Defense

 When most people think of criminal law, they think of state crimes.
 These are the crimes that are prosecuted in state courts.
 But there is another type of crime: federal crimes.
 Federal crimes are prosecuted in federal court, and they often carry harsher penalties than state crimes.